-The court had requested medical check ups to see if there were any health reasons that would prevent them from having sexual intercourse.
-The husband didn’t have any issue according to the medical report; the woman refused to show up for a health check.
+The court had requested medical check-ups to see if there were any health reasons that would prevent them from having sexual intercourse.
+The husband didn’t have any issues according to the medical report; the woman refused to show up for a health check.

 The judges therefore considered there was no “physical or psychological problem preventing from having sexual intercourse”.
 The court then decided to divorce the parties considering “that the defendant woman, who did not make the necessary efforts in treatment, was at fault, and that the foundation of the union of marriage between the parties was shaken as a result of the behavior of the defendant woman”.